 Round implants: The most commonly used historically, round implants add more fullness to the upper portion of the breast.

 Teardrop-shaped implants: You may also see teardrop shaped implants referred to as “anatomically-shaped” implant, as the top has less volume than the bottom.
 This means teardrop-shaped implants are often shaped more like a natural breast.

 Teardrop implants are increasing in popularity in the U.S. and are an excellent option for breast enhancement when a more naturally shaped upper breast is desired.

 Types of breast implants

-At Denton Plastic Surgery in Denton we have extensive experience with silicone, silicone gel, and what’s known as “Gummy Bear” implants from major US manufacturers Sientra, Mentor, and Allergan.
+At Denton Plastic Surgery we have extensive experience with silicone, silicone gel, and what’s known as “Gummy Bear” implants from major US manufacturers Sientra, Mentor, and Allergan.
 The one that is best for you will depend on your anatomy, your personal preferences, and how you wish to look and feel.